bottledcode/swytch-framework/docs/README.md

 ### The Index Component

-Every Swytch project requires a 'root component' and in this example, the root component is the `index` component:
+Every Swytch project requires a 'root component' and in this template, the root component is the `index` component:

 ```php
 <?php